NFL agrees to end race-based brain testing in $1B settlement

 That's according to a proposed settlement filed in federal court in Philadelphia on Wednesday.

-Critics say the use of “race-norming” in the testing makes it difficult for Black retirees to qualify for awards that average $500,000 or more.
+Critics say the use of “race-norming” in the testing has made it difficult for Black retirees to qualify for awards that average $500,000 or more.